MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 ## Sample Azure Function project

 For the private preview release, a project called `SampleFunctionApplication` will be included in the CDS SDK material.
-If you choose to go with this sample project, perform the following:
+If you choose to go with this sample project,  you will need the latest [Azure Functions tools for Visual Studio](https://aka.ms/azfunctiontools) installed on your computer.

 1. Replace the brackets in **appsettings.json** with configuration values mentioned in the **prerequisites** section.
 1. Right click on the Function project and click **Publish ...**